 The following guidelines for conduct apply to student and adult spectators at all sports activities.
-It is acceptable for any Covenant staff member to call attention to these guidelines when appropriate:
+Parents are responsible to supervise their children during Covenant athletic events.
+It is acceptable for a Covenant staff member to call attention to these guidelines when appropriate, and we ask for parent support in building a godly and edifying spectator culture at athletic events.
+Spectators should:

-- 1. Demonstrate self-control and respect for others. - 2.
-Accept and respect the integrity and authority of the officials and coaches. - 3.
-Avoid booing, taunting, and "coaching" players from the sideline or stands. - 4.
-Accept victory, defeat and referee's decisions with grace, dignity and contentedness, realizing that everything we do should bring glory and honor to God. - 5.
-Students are required to dress appropriately and modestly for all school events.
-Students who are not dressed appropriately will be denied access. - 6.
-Parents are responsible to monitor their children during games.
+- demonstrate self-control and respect for others - respect the integrity and authority of the officials and coaches - cheer heartily, but avoid booing, taunting, and "coaching" players from the stands - accept victory, defeat, and referee's decisions with grace, dignity, and contentedness, realizing that everything we do should bring glory and honor to God - dress appropriately and modestly for all school events.
+Students who are not dressed appropriately will be denied access